Meet Our Farmers

 Estates we source from

-Cacao beans are sourced directly from the Koh family farm.
-With more than 30 years of experience, the Koh family dedicates their time to growing, fermenting and drying cacao beans.
-Chocolate made from their estate is known to have a unique fruity taste due to the many fruit plantations surrounding it.
+Our Sungai Ruan beans are sourced in Malaysia from the Koh family.
+With more than 30 years of Cacao farming experience, they dedicate their time into growing, fermenting and drying – perfecting cacao processing.
+Chocolate made from their estate is known to have a unique fruity taste due to the abundance of fruit plantations surrounding it.

-Cacao beans are sourced directly from farmer Mr Tran Van Thanh in Vung Tau, a port city in the Ba Ria province in Southern Vietnam.
-With 15 years of experience, Mr Tran dedicates his time to refining the growing, fermenting and drying methods to deliver the best cacao beans, demonstrating excellent farming practices as per UTZ standards.
+The cacao beans used to produce this chocolate bar are sourced directly from Vung Tau, a port city in the Ba Ria province in Southern Vietnam.
+Mr Tran Van Thanh, owner of the farm started cacao farming 15 years ago and has dedicated his time refining the growing, fermenting and drying methods to deliver the best cacao beans.
+His farm demonstrates good farming practices according to UTZ standards.

 Our Trade Policy